akshitcr04/Calculator-App/README.md

 # Calculator-App
-a simple app made using java on Android Studio
+A simple app made using Java on Android Studio to understand the working of onClick commands and basic UI functionalities.